pattyde/katepluspat/src/content/posts/ningaloo-2026/003-swimming-in-shark-infested-waters/index.md

 *Popcorn running rings around us*

 Rather than just hang around waiting for the other groups to have their turn, Nick took us to a humpback whale which had been spotted nearby.
 Needing to keep a distance of at least 30m from the whale, we hung back and watched it breach and splash a few times before heading back for our next turn with Popcorn.
 This time Popcorn was more or less traveling in a straight line, but she was moving quick!
 It was hard for us all to keep up, so again no opportunity for a group photo.
 The visibility wasn’t fantastic either; this is a side effect of the highly plankton rich water, which is why the fish are here in the first place.
-Eventually, Popcorn decided she’d had enough of us and dove (according to Gemma they can dive at least 2,500m; we don’t know how deep they can dive because the  trackers that are placed on them stop functioning at that point).
+Eventually, Popcorn decided she’d had enough of us and dove (according to Gemma they can dive at least 2,500m; we don’t know exactly how deep they can dive because the  trackers that are placed on them stop functioning at that point).

 Soon enough our spotter plane had another whale shark for us to visit and we set off.
-By now, the kids were getting pretty chilly with the combination of being wet + the wind from the boat pottering along the water.
+By now, the kids were getting pretty chilly with the combination of being wet and the wind from the boat pottering along the water.
 Ross selflessly lent them a massive woolly jacket which enveloped them both and kept them from turning into popsicles.
 There was only one other boat at the second fish when we arrived.
 This one was named Clover according to Violet and Margot, and who are we to argue?

 ![](./images/03_06.jpg)

-*Spoiler - Kate and Vi and Clover*
+*Kate and Vi and Clover*

 Like Popcorn, Clover was also in a hurry.
 Kate was feeling much more comfortable in the water now, but kept the pool noodle just in case one of the kids needed it.
-Kate and Vi, aided by a tow from Gemma, managed to swim quickly enough to get to the front of Clover for a photo op, but again Pat and Margot were a bit too slow to keep up with Clover’s fast pace, so no family photo.
+Kate and Vi, aided by a tow from Gemma, managed to swim quickly enough to get to the front of Clover for a photo op.
+Again Pat and Margot were a bit too slow to keep up with Clover’s fast pace, so no family photo.
 Back on the boat, the kids made the joint call that they were too cold to keep going in the water and they wanted to dry off and warm up.
 Fair enough!
 So Kate took the kids to get changed while Pat hung out on the back of the boat.

 ![](./images/03_07.jpg)